 In terms of button layout, the HomePod Mini uses a touchpad at the top of the speaker for play/pause, track skip, and other commands.
 The Echo Dot goes for the more traditional button approach.
 Buttons include volume up/down, mic on/off, and an action button.
 Neither speaker is designed for wall mounting.

-The HomePod Mini uses two passive radiators and a single full-range driver to deliver one of the finest compact speaker sounds — not to mention Apple’s custom acoustic waveguide and computational audio features.
+The HomePod Mini uses a full-range driver with dual passive radiators to deliver one of the finest compact speaker sounds — not to mention Apple’s custom acoustic waveguide and computational audio features.
 These are calibration tools (powered by Apple’s S5 chip) that help to balance sound output at various volume levels.
-Jargon aside, the HomePod Mini delivers crisp and clear mids and highs without any compromise on bass.
-Apple’s tiny rockstar does a more than fine job of delivering audio on par with some bigger smart speakers on the market.
+Jargon aside, the HomePod Mini delivers crisp and clear mids and highs without much compromise on bass.
+Apple’s tiny speaker does a more than fine job of delivering audio on par with some bigger smart speakers on the market.

 The new Echo Dot uses a single 1.6-inch front-firing speaker.
-While there’s no computational audio or other advanced calibration tools to speak of, the latest-gen Dot packs an even bigger punch over its third-gen sibling.
+The latest-gen Dot packs an even bigger punch over its third-gen sibling.
 Because of its spherical design, the speaker is louder and brighter than previous Dot iterations.
+It also retains the 3.5 mm jack for connecting with external speakers.

 For the HomePod Mini, Apple’s Siri runs the show.
 One of the biggest perks for Apple fans is a lower-priced Apple HomeKit gateway device.
 Once connected, your HomePod Mini will be able to control your smart home devices, set and create schedules, search for news and weather, and access popular streaming services like Apple Music, Pandora, Prime Music, and more.
 You can interact with the smart speaker using voice commands preceded by “Hey, Siri” or through the Home app on your iOS device.